dvrpc/mercer_mobility/README.md

 conda environment can be created by typing the following into a terminal. if the conda solve is taking a while, try mamba instead.
 `conda env create -f environment.yml`

-for now, i'm using a local package called planbelt. you'll have to copy or symlink it into your python env's site packages for now, repo is [here](https://github.com/mmorley0395/plan-belt). i'll get it onto pip eventually
+for now, i'm using a local package called planbelt. you'll have to copy or symlink it into your python env's site packages for now, repo is [here](https://github.com/dvrpc/plan-belt). this will be added to pip eventually.

 ## analysis runs